holderbp/nlme_mcmc/README.md

 See the discussion in Gelman and Carlin's *Bayesian Data Analysis* (3rd Ed, 2014), regarding "The full Bayesian treatment of the hierarchical model" (Chapter 5).

-To implement this, we allow for four types of parameters, stored in the following variables:
+To implement this, we allow for four types of parameters, stored in the following variables (defined in the model-hypothesis module, see *How to create a new project*, below):

 * `indiv_pop`: Individual-specific parameters that are assumed to be drawn from a distribution over the population of individuals.
 In a standard mixed-effects model, these are the "random effects" (although often only the deviation from the population mean is called a random effect).
 [Implemented as a pandas dataframe indexed by individuals, with columns labeled by parameter name.]
 * `indiv_nopop`: Individual-specific parameters, but without any assumption of being drawn from a distribution.
 [Implemented as a pandas dataframe indexed by individuals, with columns labeled by parameter name.]